 The photograph indicates how comfortable KKK leaders were in the public spotlight during the early 1920s and how indulged they were by many civic governments.
 That night, Powell announced, "There are some cases, of course, in which we will have to take everything in our hands.
 Some crimes are not punishable under existing laws, but the criminals should be punished."
 He did not elaborate, but the implication was that the Klan felt entitled to act outside the law.
 In a room full of enforcers of the law, the two Klan members spoke freely, without fear of prosecution.

 Klan membership in Oregon grew beginning in 1921, with chapters established throughout the state.
 Its popularity stemmed, in part, from a general racism against minorities (particularly Chinese and Japanese) and anti-Catholicism.
 During his term as Grand Dragon, for example, Gifford successfully lobbied for anti-Catholic legislation in Oregon.
 The political effectiveness of KKK chapters was due in large part to the relationships its leaders formed with Oregon policy makers, law enforcers, and fraternal organizations.

 Mayor Baker remained close enough to Gifford to join Governor W. M. Pierce in honoring the Grand Dragon at a "patriotic dinner" in 1923.
-The KKK had endorsed Pierce in his 1922 campaign for government, and his success indicated to members that Oregon chapters of the organization had some political legitimacy.
+The KKK had endorsed Pierce in his 1922 campaign for governor, and his success indicated to members that Oregon chapters of the organization had some political legitimacy.
 The anti-Catholic and anti-minority laws passed by the Oregon legislature at the time broadly reflected the political and social attitudes of Oregonians in general, and it is likely that the KKK benefited from that environment rather than acting as its main architect.
-Still, cities such as Portland tolerated the Klan's initiation ceremonies and often turned a blind eye to burning crosses on Mount Scott and Mount Tabor.
+Cities such as Portland tolerated the Klan's initiation ceremonies and often turned a blind eye to burning crosses on Mount Scott and Mount Tabor.